lydemann/blog.christianlydemann.com/content/post/setup-meanstack-app-with-docker.md

 We start by:

 - Creating a new folder called server
-- Add a package.json file using “npm init”
+- Add a package.json file using ï¿½npm initï¿½
 - Add a file called index.js that contains a basic express setup:

 ``` const express = require('express');